Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Related Work

 More recently, several efforts have started adapting CLIP~\cite{clip}, a large vision-language model, for face forgery detection~\cite{repdfd,ffaa,gm-df,udd}. {Many of these approaches have primarily utilized the visual component of CLIP as a feature extractor. } For instance, { UDD~\cite{udd} introduces shuffling and mixing branches to mitigate position and content biases by processing latent tokens with the CLIP visual encoder. } GM-DF~\cite{gm-df} attempts to mitigate discrepancies across multiple combined training datasets by leveraging CLIP.
 FCG~\cite{fcg} leverages CLIP to guide the detection of key facial components over temporal sequences.
 CLIPping~\cite{clipping} explores the effectiveness of CLIP in combination with recent adaptation methods for universal deepfake detection.
-RepDFD~\cite{repdfd} reprograms CLIP by merging universal perturbations to the visual input, without modifying the inner parameters of the VLM model. {Furthermore, some approaches incorporate both the visual and textual components of CLIP.
+RepDFD~\cite{repdfd} reprograms CLIP by merging universal perturbations {into} the visual input, without modifying the inner parameters of the VLM model. {Furthermore, some approaches incorporate both the visual and textual components of CLIP.
 For instance, VLFFD~\cite{vlffd} generates mixed forgery images with fine-grained prompts and uses them with original data for joint training.
-FFAA~\cite{ffaa} creates a dataset comprising real and forged faces with descriptions and forgery reasoning and implements the face forgery through a multi-answer decision strategy based on CLIP. } Regardless of how advanced these methods are, they share a common limitation: they solely use CLIP as a feature extractor, overlooking the unique characteristics of face forgery detection.
+FFAA~\cite{ffaa} creates a dataset comprising real and forged faces with descriptions and forgery reasoning and implements {face forgery detection} through a multi-answer decision strategy based on CLIP. }

+Regardless of how advanced these methods are, they share a common limitation: they solely use CLIP as a feature extractor, overlooking the unique characteristics of face forgery detection.
 This results in limited task-specific adaptation and incomplete utilization of CLIP's versatility.